timchang2440/image-stitching/README.md

 	In parameter phase, it will open camera and catch the pictures.
 	Also need to type the file name according to the camera number.

+- Add parameter **FISHEYE** in config.cfg.
+It would let camera calibrate by using opencv.

+-Add parameter **VIDEO_WRITE** in config.cfg. set to 1 would write down the video.

 ## Usage
 	/*Generate homography matrix step, use png or jpg format.
 It would generate parameter, parameter2 and crop file.*/